 A fracture to the actual articular disc is rare, but it can be displaced, causing severe pain and swelling.

-Unlike other joints such as knees and hips, arthritis of the TMJ is very rare, and hard to treat with anti-inflammatory drugs alone.
-Nonetheless, pain in the TMJ is often temporary, and can be treated with a combination of ice then heat to relieve the sore ligaments and muscles surrounding the joint.
+Unlike other joints, such as knees and hips, arthritis of the TMJ is very rare and hard to treat with anti-inflammatory drugs alone.
+Nonetheless, pain in the TMJ is often temporary, and can be treated with a combination of ice tand hen heat to relieve the sore ligaments and muscles surrounding the joint.

-Find relief from TMJ disorder today by scheduling an appointment with Dr. Cristian Dunker.
+Find relief from TMJ disorder today by scheduling an appointment.
 You can call the office directly, or book your visit using the convenient online tool.

 There are several risk factors for TMD: Poor posture in the neck and upper back muscles may lead to neck strain and abnormalities of jaw muscle function.
-Stress may increase muscle tension and jaw clenching.
-Patients with other chronic inflammatory arthritis have increased risk.
-People with jaw trauma or poorly positioned teeth have increased risk.
-People who have a genetic predisposition to pain sensitivity and increased stress responses may be more susceptible.
+Stress may also increase muscle tension and jaw clenching.
+The following patients have an increased risk:

-TMJ may appear in the healthy individuals, but some sensory, psychological and psychological factors put someone at risk of suffering TMJ pain:
+TMJ may appear in healthy individuals, but some sensory, psychological and emotional factors put someone at risk of suffering TMJ pain:

 Are you aware of grinding or clenching your teeth?